wdimmy/MTLearn/README.md

 # MTLearn: Extracting Temporal Rules Using Datalog Rule Learners

-[Under Review] This repository contains the code for the paper submitted for IEEE ICDM 2023.
+[Under Review] This repository contains the code for the paper submitted for IJCAI 2024.

 ## Quick Links
 - [Installation](#Installation)